awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 To update the contact information for your account so that you can be sure to be notified about scheduled events, go to the [Account Settings](https://console.aws.amazon.com/billing/home?#/account) page\.

+**Note**
+When an instance is affected by a scheduled event, and it is part of an Auto Scaling group, Amazon EC2 Auto Scaling eventually replaces it as part of its health checks, with no further action necessary on your part\.
+For more information about the health checks performed by Amazon EC2 Auto Scaling, see [Health checks for Auto Scaling instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-health-checks.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 **Topics**
 + [Types of scheduled events](#types-of-scheduled-events)
 + [View scheduled events](#viewing_scheduled_events)